Accessibility Percolation on Cartesian Power Graphs: Results

+The second requirement assures that we do not need to consider the pathological case in which the $\xbet$-conditioning cannot be satisfied.

+The third requirement assures that the ``direction'' between the pair of endpoints is asymptotically well-behaved without oscillations which would need to be reflected in the critical $\xbet$.

+The last requirement assures that the distance between the endpoints grows linearly in $\xL$, which is the only limit we consider here.

+In the following we are always working with one such implied accessibility setup.
 In order to succinctly state our results, we introduce the following quantity for pairs of alleles $\xv,\xw\in\xV$ and $\xt > 0$:

-Here and in the following $\xA$ stands for the adjacency matrix of the allele graph and the exponential is a matrix exponential from which the element representing alleles $(\xv,\xw)$ is extracted, rather than the exponential of the element of the matrix.
+with $\xA$ the adjacency matrix of the allele graph.
+The exponential is a matrix exponential from which the element representing alleles $(\xv,\xw)$ is extracted, rather than the exponential of the element of the matrix.
 In addition to the quantity $\xGam{\xv}{\xw}{\xt}$, also its first two derivatives $\xgam{\xv}{\xw}{\xt}$ and $\xggam{\xv}{\xw}{\xt}$ with respect to $\xt$ will be important.
 We indicate the derivative with respect to the $\xt$ argument by backticks as shown.